 What goes in a traditional business plan?
-A traditional business plan covers the following sections.
+When learning how to write a business plan, it’s important to cover the following sections.

 Completing each section for a traditional business plan draft is often a time-consuming, thoughtful process.
 However, it’s important not to skimp on any of these details.
 Writing a business plan gives entrepreneurs the opportunity to look at their business, and its feasibility, as far out as three to five years into the future.